enpici/VillagerGPT/README.md

 AI villagers are aware of various aspects of the game world, their reputation with players, and they each have their own distinct personality based on their profession and a randomly-chosen personality archetype.

+## Requirements

+VillagerGPT requires **Java 17** or newer to build and run.
+Make sure a compatible JDK is installed and selected when compiling the plugin.

 ## Example Conversations

 ![](https://cdn.modrinth.com/data/HQ2FTKZf/images/57fca3de995cff548867bc49aa507e554c71d93d.png)